Export controls and security

-- disclosure of certain information (whether in hard copy or orally) to certain foreign nationals inside or outside the U.S.
+- disclosure of controlled information (whether in hard copy or orally) to certain foreign nationals inside or outside the U.S.

-- training or offering services involving controlled equipment or information to foreign nationals
+- training or offering services involving controlled technology, equipment or information to foreign nationals

 - transactions with, or providing services to, certain foreign countries, entities or individuals that are named on the U.S. restricted party lists (this includes research travel to embargoed countries)